jsbaan/jsbaan.github.io/index.md

 I am broadly interested in understanding *when* and *why* modern neural networks trained for language tasks work, and how we should interpret their predictions.
 Recently, I've been interested in uncertainty estimation and calibration as a tool to do that.

 ### News
+- **Oct 2022** - New paper "Stop Measuring Calibration When Humans Disagree" accepted at EMNLP 2022!
+Preprint coming soon.
 - **Sept 2022** - Presented a poster at the [ELLIS Machine Learning Symposium](https://ellisalicante.org/eds2022/) in Alicante, Spain.
 - **April 2022** - Attended [REST-CL](https://sites.google.com/view/rest-cl/) in Barcelona, Spain.
 - **March 2022** - Guest lecture "Introduction to Transformers", second year Data Science BSc students at the IT University of Copenhagen.